null

 Your lawn's appearance gives them away.
 In the fall and spring, look for patches of damaged grass.
 These patches may grow together and spread.

-Where the infestation is heavy, you may see a brownish paste.
 Dig into your soil and look for brownish-grey larvae about 1 inch long.
-A few are not an issue, but if you see many (about 80 per square foot), you should take measures to eliminate them.
+A few are not an issue, but if you see many (about 25 or more per square foot), you should take measures to eliminate them.

 Stopping the Larvae

 You want to kill European crane fly larvae when they're most active – usually in early to mid-April.
-Using a drop spreader or broadcast spreader, apply Ortho® BugClear™ Insect Killer for Lawns around your property.
-It kills by contact above and below the soil and will create a bug barrier that lasts three months.
+Apply Ortho® Bugclear™ Insect Killer for Lawns & Landscapes Ready-to-Spray around your property.
+It kills by contact to start creating a bug barrier in minutes.
 Be sure to follow all label instructions.

 Let Nature Control the Adults